Cláudio Carvalhaes ’07

 Previously, Dr. Carvalhaes taught at McCormick Theological Seminary, Lutheran Theological Seminary in Philadelphia and Louisville Presbyterian Theological Seminary.
 Carvalhaes is an ordained teaching elder in the Presbyterian Church (U.S.A.).

 Dr. Carvalhaes, the author of three books in Portuguese, has edited two books celebrating the work of Jaci C. Maraschin and Ivone Gebara.
 He has published a book in English, “Eucharist and Globalization: Redrawing the Borders of Eucharistic Hospitality” (Wipf&Stock, 2013) and is the editor of “Liturgy in Postcolonial Perspectives – Only One is Holy,” (New York: Palgrave Macmillan: Post Colonialism and Religions Series, 2015).
-His upcoming books are: “What Worship has to do with it?
-Interpreting Life, Church and the World Liturgically” (Cascade Books, 2017) and “Preaching and Liberation Theology: Metaphors for Our Time,” (Abingdon Press, 2018).
-He has just edited Forms of Speech, Religion and Social Resistance, CrossCurrents, Vol. 66, No. 1 (Summer 2016).
+His upcoming books are: “What Has Worship Got To Do With It?
+Interpreting Life, Church and the World Liturgically” (Cascade Books, 2018) and “Preaching and Liberation Theology: Metaphors for Our Time,” (Abingdon Press, 2019).
+He also recently edited Forms of Speech, Religion and Social Resistance, CrossCurrents, Vol. 66, No. 1 (Summer 2016), Black Religions in Brazil/Religiões Negras no Brasil.
+Editors: Cláudio Carvalhaes and Marcos Silva.
+CrossCurrents, Vol. 68, No. 1 (Winter 2017) and The Poetics of Religion in Rubem Alves.
+Editors: Claudio Carvalhaes and Paulo Augusto S. Nogueira, Estudos de Religião, Brasil V. 32, N. 2 (Summer 2017).

-A member of the American Academy of Religion, Dr. Carvalhaes is the co-chair of the Arts, Religion, and Literature Group, and serves on the board of the Liberation Theology Group.
-He is also a member of the North American Academy of Liturgy and Academy of Homiletics.
+A member of the American Academy of Religion, Dr. Carvalhaes is a member of its Theological Education Committee.
+He was the co-chair of the Arts, Religion, and Literature Group, and serves now on the board of the Liberation Theology Group.
+He is also a member of the North American Academy of Liturgy, Academy of Homiletics and the International Academy of Practical Theology.
 Dr. Carvalhaes serves on the editorial/advisory board of academic journals and publishing houses including Currents of Encounter Series (Brill, Netherlands); Cross-Currents; Ecclesial Practices: Journal of Ecclesiology and Ethnography; Horizontes Decoloniales/Decolonial Horizons (Argentina) and TEAR: Journal of Liturgical Resources of CLAI, Conselho Latino Americano de Igrejas.

-Dr. Carvalhaes says he is “coming home” to Union, a school that formed him and changed his life.
+Dr. Carvalhaes says he is at home at Union, a school that formed him and changed his life.
 Union contributed immensely to turn a shoeshine boy into a scholar, he explains.
 He is married to Katie Perella and has three children, Libby, Cici and Ike.

 Comparative Buddhist-Christian Liberation Theologies (Fall 2017)